bite x bite

 Sur+ aims to address barriers and connect with the remaining 37% in a way that is both convenient and respectful.

-That's why we developed our Pay What You Can (PWYC) and Direct-to-Community (DTC) models.
+That's why we developed our Direct-to-Community (DTC) model.

 Radical change requires a collective effort.

-Many food rescue groups rely on nonprofits, such as food banks, to share extra food.
+Food rescue organizations rely on nonprofits, such as food banks, to share extra food.
 We too are creating a strong network of trusted redistribution partners.

 Sur+ also extends our network through direct community engagement.
 Working in combination, we maximize our reach and impact.